soprasteria-insa-lyon/appengine-cloud-demo-portal/README.md

 gcloud app deploy
 ```

 Find the URL of the app to visualize it.
+You can find it with command line or with the google user interface

 ### API